Harshdev12345/football-team-builder/README.md

-Football Team Builder
+ Football Team Builder ⚽

-A simple web app where users can build their football lineup.
+A web app where users can build their football lineup on a pitch.

  Features

-- Add any player to the pitch
+Add custom players
+ 4-3-3 and 4-4-2 formations
-- Drag players around the field
+Drag players around the pitch
-- Maximum squad size of 11 players
+ Save lineup as image
+Clear team button
+Football pitch graphics

-Technologies Used
+ Technologies

 HTML
 CSS
 JavaScript

  How to Run

-1. Download the project
-2. Open index.html
-3. Enter player names and build your team
+Open `index.html` in your browser.

+Or run using Live Server in VS Code.